Can You See How Many Times Someone Has Viewed Your IG Story? Here's What We Know

 If you're an Instagram fanatic like I am, you know that the popular photo sharing app offers a variety of analytics to its users.
 Users can see who has liked the posts on their timeline, who views their stories, and how many times their stories have been viewed in total.
 But, can you see how many times someone has viewed your Instagram Story?
 If you were hoping to get some insight on your friends' and followers' viewing habits (like that certain someon you've been crushing on), you may be out of luck.

 Currently, there's no option for Instagram users to see if one person has viewed their Stories multiple times.
 As of publication, the Stories feature only collects the total number of views by counting each person as one view, regardless of how many times they've watched your Stories.
-This is really good news if you don't want to be caught rewatching your crush's Story over and over (and over) again, but bad news if you're trying to figure out whether your crush also has a crush on you.
+This is great if you don't want to be caught rewatching your crush's Story over and over (and over) again, but bad if you're trying to figure out whether your crush also has a crush on you.

 You can, however, see who has viewed your Instagram Story in general, even though you can't see the number of times they have viewed it or even when they viewed it.
 To check out the people looking at your Story, tap on your profile picture to access your most recent Stories, and swipe up.
 From there, you'll see all the names of people who have looked at the Story.
 Again, you won't see how many times individuals watched, but this is also where you can see answers to questions and polls on your Stories, if you're looking for some more insight from your followers.